 Make a loop (bight) of rope about 2 feet long.
-Tie one half hitch (middle panel) and then a second half hitch (right panel).
+Tie one half hitch (middle panel) and then a second half hitch (right panel), and finish up with a third half hitch, just to be super sure.

 Marlinspike hitch.

 This knot is very handy when you rig a windsurfing sail.
 Use it to tie a stout stick to the downhaul line, with a foot on the mast extension so that you can pull the downhaul with both hands.